-D) The EIB loans to Enel Distribuzione
+D) The EIB loans to e-distribuzione

-In order to develop the process of making its electricity grid more efficient, in November 2006 the subsidiary Enel Distribuzione S.p.A. entered into a loan agreement with the EIB for an amount of Euro 600 million, which expires in December 2026.
-As of December 2017, following the reimbursements paid, the outstanding loan results to be equal to Euro 360 million.
+In order to develop the process of making its electricity grid more efficient, in November 2006 the subsidiary e-distribuzione S.p.A. entered into a loan agreement with the EIB for an amount of Euro 600 million, which expires in December 2026.
+As of December 2018, following the reimbursements paid, the outstanding loan results to be equal to Euro 320 million.

 Such agreement is backed by a guarantee agreement entered into by the EIB and Enel, which provides that Enel, in its capacity as guarantor of the abovementioned loan, is obliged to inform the EIB of any changes in its control structure.
-After receiving such notification, the EIB will examine the new circumstances in order to decide upon a possible change in the conditions governing such loan to Enel Distribuzione S.p.A.
+After receiving such notification, the EIB will examine the new circumstances in order to decide upon a possible change in the conditions governing such loan to edistribuzione S.p.A.